-This course will attempt to address the question: does young adult literature have merit?
-By examining some of literature's most well-known young adult classics, as well as current popular YA fiction, this course will appeal to avid readers who enjoy introspective writing and lively discussion.
-We will take a look at some of the most popular genres in YA literature: dystopian, realistic, supernatural, novels written in verse etc.
+Do you LOVE to read?
+YAL is dedicated to bringing the joy back to reading.
+This course will appeal to avid readers who enjoy introspective writing and lively discussion.
+We will take a look at some of the most popular genres in YA literature: dystopian, realistic, supernatural, novels written in verse etc. But mostly we read for FUN!